Tycee-Eecyt/EQGlobal/README.md

 Mob Windows
 ![Mob Windows](docs/screenshots/mob-windows.png)

+## System Tray

+- Show/Hide EQGlobal: toggles the main control window.
+- Show/Hide Timer Overlay: toggles the timers overlay window.
+- Show/Hide Mob Overlay: toggles the mob windows overlay.
+- Check for Updates…: manually checks for new releases (packaged builds).
+When an update is downloaded, this becomes Restart to Update.
+- Quit EQGlobal: exits the application.

 ### Configuring Triggers

 Use the **Triggers** section in the control panel to add or edit entries.
 Each trigger supports: